gdar463/ai-motoria/movenet/README.md

 ```shell
 py .\ui.py
 ```
-and on Linux or MacOS, run:
+and on Linux or macOS, run:
 ```shell
 python3 .\ui.py
 ```